Charles Barwah

-Major General Charles Mohammed Barwah (1929 - 1966) was a distinguished Ghanaian soldier who was Chief of Army Staff (Ghana) at the end of the First Republic.
+Major General Charles Mohammed Barwah (13 April 1929 – 24 February 1966) was a distinguished Ghanaian general who was Chief of Army Staff (Ghana) at the end of the First Republic.

 Early life

 Barwah was born on 13 April 1929 in Kumasi in the then Gold Coast, now Ghana.
 His father was a sergeant in the army.

 Army career

 Barwah enlisted in the 2nd Battalion of the Gold Coast Regiment in 1947, aged 18 years.
 He had been promoted to the rank of Sergeant by 1953.